-Phase I and II regression models for SDI had similar slopes, intercepts and R^2 values and so only the results for the phase I, larger data set are presented in Figure 6b.
-Low crown overlap had a higher R^2 value and a significantly different intercept than high crown overlap, but the slope and curvature were not significantly different.
+Phase I and II regression models for SDI had similar slopes, intercepts and $R^2$ values and so only the results for the phase I, larger data set are presented in Figure 7b.
+Low crown overlap had a higher $R^2$ value and a significantly different intercept than high crown overlap, but the slope and curvature were not significantly different.
 Similar to the VOS models, a pattern of an increasing effect of crown overlap as SDI decreased was found.
-Between 200 and 250 SDI (Figure 6b), there is a clump of 6 trees above 35% RVG that were all on the edges of gaps and so were receiving more light for their SDI value than trees that were underneath a more continuous canopy.
-Accounting for this clump of outliers, there is a clear jump in the response of RVG at 150 SDI, which is very evident in the boxplot shown in Figure 7b.
+Between 200 and 250 SDI (Figure 7b), there is a clump of 6 trees above 35% RVG that were all on the edges of gaps and so were receiving more light for their SDI value than trees that were underneath a more continuous canopy.
+Accounting for this clump of outliers, there is a clear jump in the response of RVG at 150 SDI.
 It should be noted that 0 SDI does not mean that the tree is open grown, only that no overstory trees are within the plot radius measured.
-The upward lip in the quadratic model beginning at 350 SDI is due to the lack of data above this level and the nature of the quadratic function.
-A quadratic model form was chose over an exponential form as it had a much higher R^2 value.
-The model should be constrained to SDI values less than 350.